open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ![Clicking on "Manager" after logging in to the nation](images/vi-nation-manager.png "Dashboard in ole site")

-Then, click on "Communities" to access reports from various communities on the nation.
+Then, click on "Report Details" to access reports from various communities on the nation.

 ![Clicking on "Communities"](images/vi-nation-communities.png "Community Manage Page in ole site")